TrebledJ/trebledj.github.io/content/posts/misc/satire/2025/2025-04-01-boomlang-blue-team-strikes-back-et-cvss-and-dllmodules.md

 “*I think,*” said Lt.
 Him Cook, CEO of Apple, “*I think we've just step foot into the age of Internet 4.0.*”

-Regulatory bodies have swift taken action, with the EU recently slamming the aliens with **€420B** for GDPR violations after they probed a Belgium farmer without consent.
+Regulatory bodies have swiftly taken action, with the EU recently slamming the aliens with **€420B** for GDPR violations after they probed a Belgium farmer without consent.

 Experts predict that within one year, ET will replace all human jobs, though aliens assure us this is fine because they're "creating new opportunities in interstellar compliance".